Student Loan Debt by Income Level

 Income vs Student Debt by State

-• Mississippi’s annual income and average student debt are closest to the lower-middle class bracket.
+• Mississippi’s average student debt is closest to the median.

 Income vs Student Debt State Table